UTSC professor and filmmaker honoured by the Royal Society of Canada

 “I didn’t dream of it.
 I didn’t think it was possible.
 I see myself as a maker who is doing educational films that are going to be appreciated as art, but also serve as a teaching tool.
 It’s a weird niche I’ve created for myself.”

-Now, the internationally renowned professor joins a prestigious group of scholars honoured into the Royal Society of Canada’s College of New Scholars, Artists and Scientists.
+Now, the internationally renowned professor joins a prestigious group of scholars by being named a Fellow of the Royal Society of Canada.
 Established in 2014, the fellowship is awarded to academic leaders nationwide who have demonstrated high achievement in their careers.